Von Neumann–Morgenstern utility theorem: Nested gambling

 Since if L and M are lotteries, then pL + (1 − p)M is simply "expanded out" and considered a lottery itself, the VNM formalism ignores what may be experienced as "nested gambling".
 This is related to the Ellsberg problem where people choose to avoid the perception of risks about risks.
 Von Neumann and Morgenstern recognized this limitation:

 "...concepts like a specific utility of gambling cannot be formulated free of contradiction on this level.
 This may seem to be a paradoxical assertion.
 But anybody who has seriously tried to axiomatize that elusive concept, will probably concur with it." – VNM 1953 § 3.7.1, p.
 28.

 Incomparability between agents

 Since for any two VNM-agents X and Y, their VNM-utility functions uX and uY are only determined up to additive constants and multiplicative positive scalars, the theorem does not provide any canonical way to compare the two.
 Hence expressions like uX(L) + uY(L) and uX(L) − uY(L) are not canonically defined, nor are comparisons like uX(L) < uY(L) canonically true or false.
 In particular, the aforementioned "total VNM-utility" and "average VNM-utility" of a population are not canonically meaningful without normalization assumptions.

 Applicability to economics

-The expected utility hypothesis is shown to have limited predictive accuracy in a set of lab based empirical experiments, such as the Allais paradox.
+The expected utility hypothesis has been shown to have imperfect predictive accuracy in a set of lab based empirical experiments, such as the Allais paradox.